6 MIN READ

 Lack of transparency

-Many memecoins bring the risk of “rugpulls” – a phenomenon where the founders of a project run away with investor’s money quickly after a project launched.
-The creator’s first get many investors to buy their token and then suddenly sell all of their tokens at the high price.
+Many meme coins bring the risk of “rug pulls” – a phenomenon where the founders of a project run away with investor’s money quickly after a project is launched.
+The creator’s first get many investors to buy their token and then suddenly sell all of their tokens at a high price.
 The investors are left behind with nearly worthless tokens that have dramatically plummeted in price.
-A more complex version of this is to remove token liquidity from liquidity pools with decentralized crypto exchanges like Uniswap, stripping investors of the ability to sell their tokens at all.
+A more complex version of this is to remove token liquidity from liquidity pools with decentralized crypto exchanges, which can leave investors with no option to sell their tokens.

 For every one “Dogecoin millionaire” there are thousands of latecomers that have lost money they can’t afford to lose.